themohammadreza/MultiAV/README.md

   docker compose restart app worker
   ```
 - **There is no need to touch the codebase to disable or reweight an engine—flip the YAML and restart.**
+- If YARA logs “Skipped N YARA files due to errors”, remove or fix those rule files before running in production to keep compilation clean.

 ### Parallel scanning behavior
 - Each scan spawns a Celery chord: one task per enabled engines in parallel, followed by a finalize task that aggregates results and sets the job status.